j-greig/greig/_posts/2014-11-02-the-art-of-the-uncomfortable.md

 ---
 title: 'The art of the uncomfortable: how to hack your habits by running short experiments'
 date: 2014-11-02T10:09:23+00:00

-excerpt: "<p>Some of the biggest gains I've made since quitting my job have come from pushing myself into corners, into doing things I'm not sure I can handle, or just plain don't want to do.</p>"
+excerpt: "Some of the biggest gains I've made since quitting my job have come from pushing myself into corners, into doing things I'm not sure I can handle, or just plain don't want to do."
 layout: post
 permalink: /the-art-of-the-uncomfortable/
 categories:
-  - Uncategorised
+  - life
-tags:
   - popular
 ---
 <p>Put your feet up.
 Have one more beer.
 Or another hour in bed.</p><p>Settle deep deep down into that cosy routine of yours.</p><p>Feel good right?</p><p>There's a problem though.</p><p>Modern life can be so easy that we forget the value of things not being to our liking:&nbsp;</p><figure>